Bug #568

 2. What are your character encoding settings?
 ISO-8859-1 should be there as a default; did you remove it?

-#2 Updated by Larry Hastings about 9 years ago
+#2 Updated by Larry Hastings over 9 years ago

 Thank you for the quick reply!